The International Traveller edit of the best restaurants and bars in Los Angeles.

 4. Four Seasons Beverly Hills

-The ultimate venue for a power brunch Hollywood-style, when IT stayed at Four Seasons Beverly Hills around the time of the Emmy Awards, there were various nominees, presenters (and a rather loud name-dropping hair stylist) in residence.
+The ultimate venue for a power brunch Hollywood-style, when we stayed at Four Seasons Beverly Hills around the time of the Emmy Awards, there were various nominees, presenters (and a rather loud name-dropping hair stylist) in residence.

 Brunch diners and studio exec types doing deals can choose from a menu that includes waffles dripping with syrup or the signature honey cinnamon granola.